mnot/I-D/capport-problem/draft.md

 * **Non-Browser Clients** - It is becoming more common for Internet devices without the ability to run a browser to be used, thanks to the "Internet of Things."
 These devices cannot easily use most networks that interpose a captive portal.

+* **Connectivity Interruption** - For a device with multiple network interfaces (e.g., cellular and WiFi), connecting to a network can require dropping access to alternative network interfaces.
+If such a device connects to a network with a captive portal, it loses network connectivity until the captive portal requirements are satisfied.

 # Issues Caused by Captive Portal Detection {#issues-detection}